tomkerkhove/promitor/adding-a-new-scraper.md

 ## Scraping

-1. Implement a scraper that inherits from `Scraper<TResourceDefinition>`.
-This will specify how to call Azure Monitor.
+1. Implement a scraper, that inherits from `AzureMonitorScraper<TResourceDefinition>`, which will specify what resource to scrape with Azure Monitor.
 2. Hook your new scraper in our `MetricScraperFactory` which determines what scraper to use for the passed configuration.